Academics and Selection

 Students will be selected based on general academic performance, performance in Portuguese courses at Princeton, engagement in the program (participation in language tables, conferences, and events promoted by Portuguese instructors), possible interest in being either a concentrator or a certificate student in Portuguese, maturity and openness to new experiences and international traveling.
 All candidates will be interviewed by a selection committee composed of Princeton faculty.

-4. If I have already taken POR 208 at Princeton and I want to polish my language skills, can I take POR 207S in Lisbon?
+If I have already taken POR 208 at Princeton and I want to polish my language skills, can I take POR 207S (to be renumbered as 265S effective summer 2022) in Lisbon?

 For information on how to obtain a visa on your own, check the website of the Consulate General of Portugal in Newark, NJ.